Kennedy Space Center IA Redesign

 • Sell admission and launch tickets

-• Nelly – A school teacher organizing a school trip, prioritizing group logistics, accessibility, fun and educational value.
+• Nelly — A teacher planning a school visit who prioritizes logistics, cost clarity, and accessibility

 Task & Content Analysis